wlodarcd-capgemini/awstraining-backend/README.md

 Spring will automatically load this JSON to the Spring container at the application start up and user **userEMEATest** with password **welt** will be available for basic auth during application execution in EMEA TEST environment.

-**Attention!**
+### Setting basic auth credentials for tests
 Remember to set **BACKEND_EMEA_TEST_SMOKETEST_BACKEND_PASSWORD** secret in GitHub Settings when using CICD workflow.
-This should be set to "welt" (exactly as base-encoded password in AWS Secrets Manager), so that smoke tests will be executed without issues in CICD.
+This should be set to "welt" (exactly like base-encoded password in AWS Secrets Manager), so that smoke tests will be executed without issues in CICD.

 ## Build & Deploy to Fargate